aau-cns/mission_sequencer/README.md

 ### Usage without Autonomy Engine

-If required the sequencer can be used without the [CNS FlightStack: Autonomy Engine].
+If required the sequencer can be used without the [CNS Flight Stack: Autonomy Engine].
 The easiest way to do this is to enable the automatic sequencing, i.e. setting `do_automatic_sequence` to `true`.
 Then, when ready start the mission by publishing the `ARM` request:

 ```bash
 rostopic pub /autonomy/request mission_sequencer/MissionRequest \